cantalupo555/anki-assistant-languages/CONVENTIONS.md

 This file defines the code conventions that should be followed in this project.
 The goal is to maintain consistency, readability, and facilitate collaboration.

+## Language

+- **All commit messages, comments, documentation, and code annotations must be written in English.**
+- This ensures consistency across the project and facilitates collaboration with international contributors.
+- Use clear and concise English to improve readability and maintainability.

 ## General

 -   **Language:** Use TypeScript for both frontend and backend.